mhartzel/vim_python3_ide_installer/README.md

 - F7 - open nerdtree to navigate the filesystem.
 - F8 - turns on/off Tagbar.
 - F9 - turns gitgutter on /off
+- F10 - Show subroutine definition for the one under cursor even if the definition is in another file in the project
 - Tagbar shows your function names and variables in a small window on the right side of vim display.
 - Tagbar also shows you the 'scope' meaning it highlights the function name the current code line belongs to.
 - Pressing enter in Tagbar window on a function name makes the main window jump to that function.